How to Lower Customer Acquisition Cost (And make customers more valuable).

-Your customer acquisition cost (CAC) is a KPI that provides insight for your business operations and should be a focal point for key stakeholders.
-CAC is the amount of money you need to invest in order to win one new customer.
+Your customer acquisition cost (CAC) is the the total cost to acquire one new customer.
+It’s a KPI that provides insight for your business operations and should be a focal point for key stakeholders.
+Think of it this way: CAC is the amount of money you need to invest in order to win one new customer.
 When coupled with the profit you expect to receive from that customer, you can then decide whether or not it makes sense to continue investing to bring in more customers.

 From the most simplified version of the CAC formula, you and your accounting team can then determine how to best apply it to your business model.
 By slicing and dicing the data to look at CAC by marketing channel or CAC per customer segment, you can calculate the ancillary payback period and lifetime value metrics as well.